 Has your agency told you they’re planning to optimize for a specific service area, but you’ve explicitly told them that the service area they’re looking at isn’t really all that profitable for you?
 Or maybe they’re struggling to understand your ideal customer and bringing in a lot of “less than ideal” leads as a result?

 Many agencies focus too heavily on driving traffic to your website, but the unfortunate reality is traffic doesn’t pay the bills.
 Sales and leads do.
-We can drive traffic to your site all day, but if it’s not the right traffic, you might be better off not paying us at all.
-This is where truly understanding your business comes into play.
+Rocket Clicks takes the value of traffic into consideration and then fine-tunes it to not just increase traffic, but qualified traffic specifically.

 By understanding who your ideal customers are, what your most profitable products are, and where you’re looking to grow, your digital marketing agency is better suited to drive qualified, relevant traffic to your site.
 And that’s better for everyone.

 This may seem to be an insignificant distinction, but it has been a true game-changer for us and, more importantly, for our relationship with our clients.
 It’s a monumental mind-shift from what our clients tell us about their prior agency partners.

 Communicating what we are working on, the expected results, and timeline are the first steps.
 But at the end of the day, business owners and marketing leads need to justify their investment and understand the return on investment of each marketing channel and vendor partner.
 We understand that no one outside of our walls “cares” about our awards or accolades if we can not perform in their account, communicate, and add value to their business.